Dental Examination - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 • the general condition of the bones in your face, jaw and around your mouth

-A dental exam helps detect problems early – before you can see or feel them – when it is much easier and much less expensive to treat them.
+A dental exam helps detect early issues – before you can see or feel them – when it is much easier and much less expensive to treat them.

 In addition to visual inspection of your mouth, the exam includes: